-Our faculty come from a variety of Spanish-speaking countries, including Mexico, Puerto Rico, Chile, Colombia, Cuba, and Costa Rica, many of whom are native speakers of Spanish, and who bring first-hand cultural knowledge and experiences that enhance our program and the learning experiences for our students.
+Our faculty come from a variety of Spanish-speaking countries, including Chile, Colombia, Costa Rica, Cuba, Mexico, Puerto Rico, and Spain, all of whom are native speakers of Spanish, and who bring first-hand cultural knowledge and experiences that enhance our program and the learning experiences for our students.
 We also have stellar faculty for whom Spanish is their second language, and who are able to teach students from that perspective.

 The Spanish Program at WSU provides students with a proficiency-oriented curriculum where they are encouraged to use Spanish from day one.
-We have a variety of course offerings that feature culture, film, literature, and various professions, such as medical, business, veterinary medicine, education, and/or law enforcement.
+We have a variety of course offerings that feature culture, film, literature, and various professions, such as medical, business, veterinary medicine, education, law enforcement, and translation/interpretation services.

 Our undergraduate program gives students the opportunity to

 - major in Spanish for general, teaching. or professions options, or

 - minor in Spanish for language or Latin American and Spanish Area Studies.

 Learn more about the list of courses and course descriptions for full course information.

 Join the Spanish program at WSU and learn more about the language and Spanish-speaking cultures!

 Get additional program information and view an example schedule for studying Spanish.